-What causes this noncancerous (benign) prostate growth — which typically occurs in the gland's central area — is uncertain.
+Causes of this noncancerous (benign) prostate growth — which typically occurs in the gland's central area — are uncertain.
 Some believe it may be related to changes in the balance of sex hormones associated with aging.
-Your risk of enlarged prostate may be greater if your father or brother had problems.
+About 8% of men in their 30s have BPH.
+That rises to 80% in men over 80.
+Your risk of an enlarged prostate may be greater if your father or brother had prostate problems, as men with a family history are more likely to start with a larger prostate and have symptoms at a younger age.

 Interested in full access to articles like this and more?